Key Takeaways from the DORA Report 2025: How AI is Reshaping Software Development Metrics and Team Performance

 The small batch challenge

 The DORA Report AI research shows that working in small batches amplifies AI's positive effects on product performance and reduces friction.
-But Faros AI's telemetry reveals AI consistently increases PR size by 154%.
-This tension exposes a critical implementation gap.
+Faros's 2025 telemetry found AI increases PR size by 154%, and our 2026 dataset shows this at 51.3%, a different magnitude reflecting different dataset composition, but the direction is consistent and the tension with small batch discipline remains.

 Successful teams are finding ways to break AI-generated work into smaller, reviewable units—staging code across multiple PRs, using AI for prototyping but manually chunking implementation, and engineering better prompts for incremental changes.